 (Keep in mind that you should only do this if you think the clients’ going to leave a good review.
 You don’t want to push for more bad reviews after all.)

 Second, once you end the phone call with the client, send them the following email:

 Thank you for saying that you will take the time to review my firm online.
 It is greatly appreciated.
 Should you ever require assistance in the future the please do not hesitate to contact me.
 Here are the website links I mentioned:

-You should make asking for reviews a never ending process.
-In other words, even if you have eleventy-billion good reviews you should still be asking clients, who you know are happy, to chime in.
-This will allow you to convert more of the web traffic you are already getting which, in turn, means you don’t have to spend more money to increase phone volume.
+You should make asking for reports of a never-ending process.
+Even if you have eleventy-billion good reviews, you should still be asking clients who you know are happy to chime in.
+This will allow you to convert more of the web traffic you are already getting, which, in turn, means you don’t have to spend more money to increase phone volume.